marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: attribute of variables, variable attributes

 .. _variable-attributes:

-.. index:: attribute of variables

-.. index:: variable attributes

 Specifying Attributes of Variables
 **********************************